Platopedia/platopedia.github.io/events/lagirlbday.md

 <div class="linebreak"></div>

 LA_GIRL07's Birthday is just around the corner on September 7th!
-Get ready for a big giveaway as we celebrate this day.
+Get ready for a big giveaway as we celebrate this special day.

 <div class="linebreak"></div>